Magsaysay, Palawan: Lucbuan Republic

-American Era
+American era

 This republic was not long in coming when the Province of Calamianes was organized by the Americans on 23 June 1902 under Philippine Commission Act No. 422.
 This was also accompanied by the conquest of the island of Lucbuan by American soldiers.
 This is also when the Lucbuan Republic ended.

 A marker of Don Casiano Padon currently exists on the municipality of Magsaysay in commemoration of the foundation of the Lucbuan Republic.

+World War II

+Like the rest of Cuyo, Lucbuan was conquered by the Imperial Japanese Army on 19 May 1942 and guerrilla resistance stayed in the interior.
+Eventually, they were liberated by the US Air Corps on 6 January 1945.

 Modern era

 On June 18, 1961, the barrios of Balaguen, Canipo, Cocoro, Danawan, Igabas, Imilod, Los Angeles, Lucbuan, Patonga, Rizal, Siparay Island, and Tagawayan Island were separated from the municipality of Cuyo and constituted into a new municipality known as Magsaysay, by virtue of Republic Act No. 3426.
 The law took effect on January 1, 1964, when its first municipal officials were elected in the November 1963 local elections.

 Geography

 Magsaysay is the easternmost of the three municipalities of the Cuyo Archipelago, and its territory includes the eastern half of Cuyo Island, as well as Alcoba, Canipo, Cocoro, Patunga, Paya, Putic, Siparay, Tacbubuc, and Tagauanian islands.